Summary:

 Notes and deeds of trust (mortgages) are financial assets, also securities:

-A lender/investor who owns a financial asset evidenced by an executed promissory note, recorded deed of trust, or mortgage, and a title insurance policy ensuring the correctness of the recording owns a security.
+A lender/investor who owns a financial asset evidenced by an executed promissory note, a recorded deed of trust, or a mortgage, and a title insurance policy that ensures the correctness of the recording, owns a security.

 The owner of this financial asset has multiple options.

-Promissory notes can be sold to meet emergency cash needs such as tax obligations, marriage dissolution, judgments, liens, or partnership conflicts.
-The note seller can also leverage the net proceeds into another business opportunity and make geometrically greater profits in their venture.
-This potential for significant returns can be a source of optimism and motivation for small investors.
+Promissory notes can be sold to meet emergency cash needs such as tax obligations, marriage dissolution, judgments, liens, or the Partnership's's conflicts.
+The note seller can also leverage the net proceeds into another business opportunity and achieve geometrically greater profits.
+The potential for significant returns can be a source of optimism and motivation for small investors.

 Note Purchase and Sale Industry vs. Loan Origination Industry: Understanding the Difference

-The purchase and sale of notes industry deals with existing owners who are the principal owners of the promissory note and deed of trust as a financial asset.
+The purchase and sale of notes industry involves existing owners who are the principal owners of the promissory Note and the deed of trust as financial assets.
 They have flexibility with this financial asset, giving them a sense of control over their investments.
 In almost all cases, owning notes (in paper form) as an asset that generates cash flow from payments is far less management-intensive and less hassle than owning income-producing real estate.
-Ownership of income property comes not only with economic and historical wealth strategies but also with the risk of the government seizing assets through the systematic erosion of property rights during and after events such as COVID-19, bank bail-ins, non-voluntary liens, as well as multiple taxations on the income streams.
+Ownership of income property comes not only with economic and historical wealth strategies but also with the risk of government seizures through the systematic erosion of property rights during and after events such as COVID-19, bank bail-ins, non-voluntary liens, and multiple taxations on income streams.

 In the loan origination industry, a real estate owner seeking to borrow obtains a new loan secured by the property through an origination process.
-This differs from the note purchase and sale industry, which involves existing owners who are the principal owners of the promissory note and deed of trust as a financial asset.
+This differs from the note purchase and sale industry, which involves existing owners who are the principal owners of the promissory Note and deed of trust as a financial asset.
 The business is substantial, although it is currently experiencing a decline due to rising interest rates.
-Understanding this difference is crucial for investors looking to enter the note purchase industry.
+Understanding this difference is crucial for investors considering entering the note purchase industry.

 Sources to find both performing notes and non-performing notes for sale:

 The best practice is to network with professionals involved in real estate transactions.
-The following professionals may need a source of note purchasers: Real estate brokers, mortgage brokers, family estate planners, estate planning lawyers, investment advisors, CPAs and enrolled agents, local and regional banks, credit unions, bankruptcy lawyers, real estate and note-trade organizations, and direct marketing solicitations.
+The following professionals may need a source of note purchasers: real estate brokers, mortgage brokers, family estate planners, estate planning lawyers, investment advisors, CPAs and enrolled agents, local and regional banks and credit unions, bankruptcy lawyers, real estate and note-trade organizations, and direct marketing solicitations.

 Subsets of the note purchase and sale industry: